quadpay/quadpay-merchant-sdk-android/TOKEN_GUIDE.md

 ### The QuadPay Android SDK

-- Our SDK is currently only available privately, please inquire about an integration (##sales email?) for more information.
+- Our SDK is currently only available privately, please inquire with your QuadPay account manager.

 ### How to start a QuadPay checkout

 #### Initialize the QuadPay SDK

+Your merchant id will be provided by your QuadPay account manager.

 ```
 QuadPay.getInstance().initialize(
-  "{{PUBLISHABLE_KEY}}", // merchant public key
+  "{{merchant_id}}", // merchant public key
   "production", // envrionment
   "US", // locale
 );